100jobsofthefuture/100jobsofthefuture.github.io/resources/index.md

 title: "Report: 100 Jobs of the Future"
 description: Experts have come together to predict 100 jobs of the future.
 ---
-# Overview
+# Support activities for teachers
-<p class="intro">Three activities have been provided that Teachers can use to scaffold students through the 100 Jobs of the future – Job Explorer.</p>
+<p class="intro">Three activities have been provided that teachers can use to scaffold students through the 100 Jobs of the future – Job Explorer.</p>

 The world of work will change dramatically in the next few decades.
 Even now, jobs are changing at a fast rate as machines and big data change the way we work and interact with each other.